Sasho80/1.First_steps_in_coding_lab/README.md

 02.Problem: The numbers from 1 to 10
 Write a Python console program that prints the numbers 1 to 10 on separate lines to the console.

+03.Problem: Rectangle Area
+Whrite a Python program that receives two numbers a and b, then calculates and prints the area of a rectangle with sides a and b. input	output
+5
+7	    35

+input	output
+6
+8	    48